-- Develop and maintain the unique body of knowledge distinctive to wood science, lignocellulosic materials, and related disciplines and their technologies - Encourage the communication and use of this knowledge - Promote policies and procedures which assure the wise use of wood and lignocellulosic materials - Encourage high standards for professional performance of scientists and technologists trained in the accredited programs and acting as the professional organization for individuals who meet these standards - Foster education programs at all levels of wood science, lignocellulosic materials, and related disciplines and their technologies and furthering the quality of such programs. - · Represent the profession in public policy development
+- Develop and maintain the unique body of knowledge distinctive to wood science, lignocellulosic materials, and related disciplines and their technologies - Encourage the communication and use of this knowledge - Promote policies and procedures which assure the wise use of wood and lignocellulosic materials - Encourage high standards for professional performance of scientists and technologists trained in the accredited programs and acting as the professional organization for individuals who meet these standards - Foster education programs at all levels of wood science, lignocellulosic materials, and related disciplines and their technologies and furthering the quality of such programs.

-Professional accreditation of baccalaureate educational programs has been a very important function of the Society since 1964.
-Through accreditation the Society seeks to improve the quality of professional education at the baccalaureate level and ensure that successful graduates entering the profession are highly qualified.
+Accreditation of educational programs has been a very important function of the Society since 1964.
+Through accreditation the Society seeks to improve the quality of education at the professional bachelor, bachelor and master laureate level, and ensure that successful graduates are highly qualified.